AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 **Note**: squats, lunges, and deadlifts are also excellent exercises for the glutes.

+**Tips for efficient Glutes execises**:
-**Tip**: To better recruit the glutes while performing these exercises, squeeze your buttocks together tightly throughout the exercises.
+ - **Squeeze those Buttocks** - To better recruit the glutes while performing these exercises, squeeze your buttocks together tightly throughout the exercises.
+ - **Warm Up the Glutes** - Always start with Warm up the Glutes by performing 20-30 easy repetitions of the following exercises using light weigths.
+Move from one exercise to the next without rest.
+If you do notfeel that one cycle was enough to warm you up, feel free to perform a second cycle.
+ The exercises for warm up are one round of the above:
+    - **Squats** -  perform 20 to 30 easy repetitions;
+    - **Stiff-leg deadlift** - perform 20 to 30 easy repetitions;
+    - **Calf raise** -  perform 20 to 30 easy repetitions;

-1. Hip Extension
+**1. Hip Extension**